tahershaker/Learning-Kubernetes/1. Introduction To Kubernetes/README.md

 several question that if asked will find a big road blocker that will impact the implementation, operation and management of application running on top of containers.
 This is where kubernetes play a big role in it.

 Kubernetes is an orchestration and automation tool for containers.
 Kubernetes is a cluster management open-source platform for managing and orchestrating containerized workload, application and services.
-Kubernetes is a clusters environment of a number of physical hosts (called nodes) where all the required software are installed to run containers and the components of kubernetes are also installed.
-Kubernetes will then provide the user the capability to deploy application on containers and will then look after these container.
+Kubernetes is a clusters environment of a number of physical server or virtual machines (called nodes) where all the required software are installed to run containers and the components of kubernetes are also installed. once the Kubernetes is up and running, the user will have the ability to deploy containerized application through kubernetes and kubernetes will then provide a way to manage the lifecycle of containerized applications across an entire cluster.
 Kubernetes provide self-healing of failed containers, auto-scaling of container depending on required performance and resource utilization, ability to add plugins to add features to the kubernetes cluster such as the CNI (Container Networking Interface) plugin that provides networking and security capabilities as well as the ability to add other tools to the kubernetes environment adding further capabilities such as monitoring, reporting, load balancing, and much more.

 Referring to Kubernetes official documentation [_Referenced Below_], `Kubernetes Overview: - Why you need Kubernetes and what it can do`: